Gamocosm/Gamocosm/README.md

 ### Environment File
 - `DATABASE_HOST`:
-	May be a directory (for a Unix domain socket), or an IP/hostname (for a TCP connection).
-See below for more information.
+	May be an absolute path (for a Unix domain socket), or an IP/hostname (for a TCP connection) ([PostgreSQL docs][postgresql-docs-host])
 	When using containers as described above, the default value of `localhost` corresponds to the `127.0.0.1` passed to `--publish`.
 - `DATABASE_PORT`:
 	Required even for Unix domain sockets.
-The default should work provided you didn't change the postgresql settings.
+The default should work provided you didn't change the PostgreSQL settings.
 - `DATABASE_USER`:
 	Hmmmm.
 - `DATABASE_PASSWORD`: